Gran Canaria Photography Workshop

 • Seven days and six nights of on-location photography training with both instructors

-• A small, focused group of like-minded photographers exploring Paris together (maximum 12 participants)
+• A small, focused group of like-minded photographers exploring Gran Canria together (maximum 7 participants)

 • A balanced program covering cityscape photography, street photography, sunrise/sunset shoots, and structured daily sessions